nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <br>
 <img src="images/logo.png" width="200px"><br>

+Are you a university student struggling to manage your modules and your degree progression?
+Introducing to you, **MODTrek**, here to ease the process and your worries!<br><br>
-**MODTrek** is a desktop application for managing a typical NUS Computer Science student’s modules and degree progression, optimised for use via a Command Line Interface (CLI).
-The app provides a convenient platform for students to easily access and update their modules within presses of a keyboard.<br><br>
+**MODTrek** is a desktop application for managing your modules and degree progression, optimised for use via a Command Line Interface (CLI).
+Equipped with an eye-catching Graphical User Interface (GUI), the app provides a convenient platform for you to easily access and update your modules within presses of a keyboard.
+Module and degree progression tracking have never been easier!<br><br>
-This application is currently geared towards NUS Computer Science Students of the AY2021-2022 cohort only.
-We hope to expand our application's scope in the coming years.
+Disclaimer: This application is currently geared towards NUS Computer Science Students of the AY2021-2022 cohort only.
+To other students, fret not!
+We plan to expand our application's scope in the coming years, so do keep a lookout!

 --------------------------------------------------------------------------------------------------------------------